De'Vondre Campbell: 2016

 The Atlanta Falcons selected Campbell in the fourth round (115th overall) of the 2016 NFL draft.
 He was the second linebacker drafted by the Falcons in 2016, behind LSU's Deion Jones.
-He was also the 16th overall linebacker drafted in 2016.
-On May 5, 2016, the Falcons signed Campbell to a four-year, $2.90 million contract that includes a signing bonus of $565,528.
+Campbell was also the 16th overall linebacker drafted in 2016.
+On May 5, 2016, the Falcons signed him to a four-year, $2.90 million contract that includes a signing bonus of $565,528.

 Throughout training camp, Campbell competed to be a starting outside linebacker against Sean Weatherspoon and Philip Wheeler.
 Head coach Dan Quinn named Campbell the starting weakside linebacker to begin the regular season, alongside Deion Jones and Vic Beasley.

-Campbell made his professional regular season debut and first career start in the season-opener against the Tampa Bay Buccaneers and recorded four solo tackles in the 31–24 loss.
+Campbell made his professional regular season debut and first career start in the season-opener against the Tampa Bay Buccaneers and recorded four solo tackles during the 31–24 loss.
 On September 16, 2016, it was reported that Campbell had sustained an ankle injury during practice.
 His ankle injury sidelined him for the next four games (Weeks 2–5).
-On October 23, 2016, Campbell collected a season-high ten combined tackles (six solo) during a 33–30 overtime loss to the San Diego Chargers in Week 7.
+On October 23, 2016, Campbell collected a season-high 10 combined tackles (six solo) during a 33–30 overtime loss to the San Diego Chargers in Week 7.
 During a Week 12 38–19 victory over the Arizona Cardinals in Week 12, Campbell recorded four solo tackles, made a season-high three pass deflections, and his first career interception off a pass attempt by Cardinals' quarterback Carson Palmer that was intended for tight end Jermaine Gresham to seal the victory in the fourth quarter.
 Campbell was inactive during the Falcons' Week 16 victory at the Carolina Panthers after suffering a concussion the previous week.

 Campbell finished his rookie season with 48 combined tackles (35 solo), seven passes defensed, a forced fumble, and an interception in 11 games and 10 starts.
 The Falcons finished atop the NFC South with an 11–5 record in 2016 and earned a first round bye.
 On January 14, 2017, Campbell started his first career playoff game and recorded four combined tackles during a 36–20 victory over the Seattle Seahawks in the NFC Divisional Round.
 During the NFC Championship Game against the Green Bay Packers, he recorded two tackles as the Falcons won by a score of 44–21.
 On February 5, 2017, Campbell started in Super Bowl LI and recorded four total tackles as the Falcons were defeated 34–28 by the New England Patriots in overtime.